Skip to main content

 “We’re proud of ourselves,” said Adelyn Liberth.
 “It was a really good year.”

 Students left the day with smiles and a renewed sense of Spartan pride!
-Many shared their favorite part was the exciting bike show by BMX Biking where riders performed exciting tricks.
+Many shared that their favorite part was the exciting bike show by BMX Biking where riders performed exciting tricks.

 “The bike show was amazing,” said Madelyn Jara.
 “We also did water balloons, egg races, a bubble show and made bracelets.
 It’s been so fun.”